 Apparently, the values of modern Western civilization are assumed to be of superior moral worth.
 Despite this obvious cultural intolerance, de Benoist also discusses common problem cases like female genital mutilation and stoning; you can read up on them if you get his book.

 Comment: While we could justify human rights imperialism by invoking the objective moral value of maximizing universal well-being, we must take into account that an external imposition of moral principles decreases people’s felt sense of freedom and thus their well-being.
-In my opinion, an intercultural dialog that motivates an internal critique of inhumane practices is the best solution to avoid both moral relativism and moral imperialism—it replaces hostile judgment by educating feedback.
+In my opinion, an intercultural dialog that motivates an internal critique of inhumane practices is the best solution to avoid both moral relativism and moral imperialism—it replaces hostile judgment with educating feedback.

 4. Human rights are asocial

 According to the theory of human rights (and philosophical theories like contractualism), individuals are abstract entities, deprived of all natural and concrete characteristics, fundamentally isolated from society, and independent of culture, history, and locality.
 This atomistic view of human nature is deeply ideological, abiological, and nonsensical to traditional societies, which prioritize man’s connectedness to his neighbors, his community, and the entire planet.